 Our product information explains to healthcare professionals and patients how to correctly use the respective product and make informed treatment decisions.
 In accordance with statutory regulations, the package leaflet contains all relevant information such as indication(s) and ingredients as well as dosage, storage, mode of action, instructions for use, warnings, precautions, and possible adverse effects.
 In addition, should the medicine contain ingredients that could impact the environment, the package leaflet may also contain information about how to dispose of the product correctly.
-We review and update all product information on safety, efficacy and pharmaceutical formulation.
+We review and update all product information documents, such as package leaflets, to ensure our medicinal products contain the latest information on safety, efficacy and pharmaceutical formulation.
 In accordance with regulatory requirements, we submit all modifications to our leaflets to the respective regulatory authorities for approval.
 In 2022, there were no significant reportable incidents of non-compliance with regulations concerning the labeling of our medicinal products.